dino-lite/DNX64-Python-API/README.md

-# DNX64-Python-Demo
+# DNX64-Python-SDK

-`DNX64/__init__.py` provides a Python wrapper for `DNX64.dll` library, which allows users to interact with a Dino-Lite or Dino-Eye device using Python.
+`DNX64/__init__.py` provides a Python API for `DNX64.dll` library, which allows users to interact with a Dino-Lite or Dino-Eye device using Python.

-Python class: `DNX64` contains methods corresponding to functions in the DLL, offering functionalities such as setting camera properties, getting device information, and controlling camera lens.
+Python class: `DNX64` contains class methods corresponding to functions in the DLL, offering functionalities such as setting camera properties, getting device information, and controlling camera lens.

 ## Prerequisites